minwukim/minwukim.github.io/_pages/about.md

 My research focuses on **mathematical reasoning with large language models (LLMs)**.
 I'm especially interested in whether AI can solve hard math problems and what we should do by the time they eventually have mathematical intelligence that surpasses the one of human.

-I aim to enhance our understanding of the inherent characteristics of LLMs and develop methods to align and improve their reasoning capabilities in accordance with these unique traits.

 Previously, I worked in computational social science, exploring topics in corporate finance and macroeconomics.

 <!-- You can read more about my journey and why I pivoted to LLM research [here](/posts/unstructured/).   -->